Berakhot (tractate): Blessings

 The tractate also discusses the various requirements for Kiddush, the sanctification prayers recited over wine on Shabbat and Festivals, and Havdalah, the blessings for the ceremony recited at the end of the Shabbat and Festivals.

 Structure and content

 The tractate consists of nine chapters and 57 paragraphs (mishnayot).
 It has a Gemara – rabbinical analysis of and commentary on the Mishnah – of 64 double-sided pages in the standard Vilna Edition Shas of the Babylonian Talmud and 68 double-sided pages in the Jerusalem Talmud.
 There is a Tosefta of six chapters for this tractate.

 Tractate Berakhot in the Babylonian Talmud has the highest word per daf average due to its large quantity of aggadic material.
 Some of these passages offer insights into the rabbis' attitudes towards prayer, often defined as a plea for divine mercy, but also cover many other themes, including biblical interpretations, biographical narratives, interpretation of dreams, and folklore.

-An overview of the content of chapters is as follows:
+An overview of the content of the chapters is as follows: